Sorry, folks, I'm just listening to my new theme song, Baby, Baby, Don't Get Hooked On Me by Mac Davis.

 Hi, Rush.

-Proud Limbaugh baby here.
+Proud Limbaugh, maybe here.

 Thank you very much.

-Before that it was, well, there's no weapons of mass destruction, so we need to pull out of Iraq.
+Before that, it was, well, there's no weapons of mass destruction, so we need to pull out of Iraq.

 This is the party that's supposed to win the midterm election that's going to take back the House and the Congress.